pachyderm/pachyderm/doc/docs/master/reference/clients.md

 ## Node Client

 Our Javascript client `node-pachyderm` is a library officially supported by Pachyderm and **used in production by Pachyderm Console**.

-Today, we provide all the read operations necessary to our UI.
-We will add more functions as our Console evolves; however, there are no near-term plans to reach parity with python-pachyderm yet.
+Today, we provide only read operations as shown in Console.
+Over time, we will add additional functionality to the SDK.
+However, there are no near-term plans to reach parity with python-pachyderm yet.

 Please get in touch with us if you are [interested in contributing](https://github.com/pachyderm/node-pachyderm/blob/main/contributing.md) or ask your questions on our dedicated [slack channel](https://pachyderm-users.slack.com/archives/C028ZV066JY).